bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         marks:
           -
             type: bold
-        text: 'Indigeneity, Canada and the World Stage' -
+        text: 'Indigeneity, Canada, and the World Stage' -
     type: paragraph
     content:
       -
         type: text
-        text: 'I am citing Duncan Ivison’s work as an example of what Canada should not do when bringing Indigenous worldviews and rights into the national and global-settings.
+        text: 'I am citing Duncan Ivison’s work as an example of what Canada should not do when bringing Indigenous worldviews and rights into the national and global settings.
 His proposal fuses settler-colonial liberal-capitalist democracy’s normative understandings of Indigenous rights with a system of “complex mutual co-existence”'
       -
         type: text
         marks: